aseba-community/aseba/examples/clients/readme.md

 Here is a short summary of the content:

+- cpp-shell
+    This is a basic command-line shell done in pure C++, using Dashel and libxml2.

 - cpp-qt-gui
     This is a very basic GUI done in C++ / Qt to exchange messages with Aseba nodes.
     This program can be compiled either by using cmake, either by using qmake with the